TUBAF-IFI-DiPiT/github2pandas_tutorials/content/GithubClassroomsBasics.md

 -----------------------

       --{{2}}--
-But let's get started.
 Github Classrooms are an excellent way to teach students about the features and use of project management tools and version control.
 You define a task in a repository, and a clone is created for individual students or groups after their login.
 Afterward they work independently on the given task and commit a result.
 This can be automatically evaluated by pattern matching or test methods.

       {{2-3}}
 @playback(../sound/1_1-3.mp3)